-There are two situations when the TUPE regulations may apply namely business transfers and what are aclled “service provision” transfers where an employer outsources or in-sources a particular service.
+There are two situations when the TUPE regulations may apply namely business transfers and what are called “service provision” transfers where an employer outsources or in-sources a particular service.

 In business transfers

-The TUPE regulations apply if a business or part of a business moves to a new owner or merges with another business to make a brand new employer.
+TUPE regulations are applicable when a business or part of a business changes ownership or merges with another business to form the basis of a brand new employer.

 In service provision transfers

-The TUPE regulations apply in the following situations:
+TUPE regulations apply in situations such as the following: